greenm01/ec4x/docs/ec4x_specs.md

 Fighter squadrons deploy to their player's respective Task Force as independent squadrons.

 **Note**: *Every* fleet joining the Task Force must be in compliance with section 5.1.4 for cloaking (ambush or surprise).
-Cloaked fleets that have pre-existing orders to move through the solar system may continue their journey if they pass the stealth check.
+Cloaked fleets that have preexisting orders to move through the solar system may continue their journey if they pass the stealth check.
 If they fail, they must stop and join the Task Force for combat.

 Spacelift Command ships are screened behind the Task Force during combat operations and do not engage.